Wesley Johnston's St. Blazey Families Introduction Page

 - Stephens, William and Elizabeth

-- burials for 1813-1830 (burial register covers 14 Jul 1813 - 23 Nov 1839) - STILL IN PROGRESS
+- burials for 1813-10 Jun 1833 (burial register covers 14 Jul 1813 - 23 Nov 1839) - STILL IN PROGRESS

-Donwload the Database and Reports
+View the Database and Reports

-- Be sure to read the notes for individuals.
+- Be sure to read the notes for events.
 The notes contain information such as best candidate baptisms, where I have not been able to say for certain which baptism was for the person.
 So the notes in the GEDCOM file for an individual contain important additonal information.

 - Click here to see the alphabetical list of names (with no-surname names listed first), so far.